Celtic transfer news: Liel Abada set to join MLS side Charlotte FC in £10m deal

-Celtic are set to receive £10m for Liel Abada, who was signed for a reported £3.5m four years ago; the Israel international will travel to America this week to undergo a medical and finalise his move to MLS, report Sky Sports News' Anthony Joseph and Lyall Thomas
+Celtic are set to receive £10m for Liel Abada, who was signed for a reported £3.5m in July 2021; the Israel international will travel to America this week to undergo a medical and finalise his move to MLS, report Sky Sports News' Anthony Joseph and Lyall Thomas

 Liel Abada is set to leave Celtic after a deal worth £10m was agreed with MLS side Charlotte FC for the winger.